 High-impact A/B test ideas for your text to get started

 To ensure your copywriting improvements give you biggest lifts in sales, create multiple text versions and run A/B tests to find which versions engage and convert more visitors.
-If you don’t have enough traffic, check out this handy guide to give you other ways of testing.
+If you don’t have enough traffic, this guide reveals other ways of A/B testing.

 Here are some quick simple website ideas to test using your newly found copy-writing skills:

-- Pick a key entry page and create a simple A/B split test where you improve all text on it, including headlines and call-to-actions.
+- Pick a key entry page and create an A/B test where you improve all text on it, including headlines and call-to-actions.